© Getty Images

 He recorded four wins over World No. 1s (1998 Paris-Sampras, 2001 Australian Open-Kuerten, 2001 Milan-Safin, 2002 Indianapolis-Hewitt) and had a 29-81 overall record against Top 10 opponents.

-Rusedski started playing tennis because his father, Tom, a railway worker who is of Ukrainian decent from Canada, had a keen interest in the sport.
+Rusedski started playing tennis because his father, Tom, a railway executive who is of Ukrainian decent from Canada, had a keen interest in the sport.
 His mother, Helen, was Yorkshire-born and later moved to Canada.
-Rusedski’s parents remortgaged their house to fund his tennis career and spent his first 17 years living in Canada.
+She was a McGill University Graduate who was a high school teacher.
+Rusedski’s parents remortgaged their house to fund his tennis career.
+Greg spent his first 17 years living in Canada.
 Aged 26, he married long-time girlfriend Lucy Connor, 23, on 4 December 1999 at Douai Abbey in Woolhampton, Berkshire.
 The couple has one daughter, Scarlett Mary, born on 27 January 2006, one son, John James, born on 1 October 2009, and two cats, Henry and Winston.
 He has many hobbies and enjoys watching and supporting Arsenal Football Club.
 He is a huge movie buff and big fan of James Bond films and collects Bond memorabilia.
 Sean Connery is his favourite Bond and his favourite film is Goldfinger.

 As a promising Canadian junior, Rusedski won his first ATP singles match at ATP Masters Canada in August 1992 (d.
 Laurendeau).
 In June 1993 he captured his first ATP title on grass at Newport (d.
 Frana) and finished the year in the Top 50 for the first time.
 He returned the following year and won his first ATP doubles title at Newport (w/Antonitsch).